FAQ about extended purchases of securities

 The Riksbank has already purchased a large share of all Swedish government bonds.
 Sweden’s national debt is also small in relation to GDP, compared with other countries.
 This sets a limit for how many government bonds it is appropriate to purchase.
 Consequently, the Riksbank needs to purchase other assets too.
 By purchasing corporate bonds, we are improving credit supply to companies, and by purchasing mortgage bonds, we are also supporting the mortgage market.
 The purchases of municipal bonds help keep general interest rates down at a low level.

-Which commercial papers has the Riksbank purchased?
+How many and which commercial papers and corporate bonds has the Riksbank purchased?